rorosaurus/3ds-xl-usb-c/README.md

 This mod is not compatible with the original Nintendo 3DS.
 For the original 3DS, I recommend this mod by makho: [makhowastaken/3DS_C](https://github.com/makhowastaken/3DS_C/)

+# Charge Speed

+This console's original charger (WAP-002) outputs up to 900mA at 4.6V.
+According to the USB-C spec, this mod will allow charging at up to 500mA at 5V.
+This is, on paper, 40% slower charging than with the WAP-002.

+However, in my testing, my console consumed 800mA at 5.1V, charging just as fast as the WAP-002.
+So please keep in mind that your mileage may vary, based on what USB charger you use and how precisely that charger follows the USB specification.
+Just be aware in the worst case, your console might charge a little slower.

 # Disclaimer

 Modify your console at your own risk!
 This product is provided "as is", with no warranty - express or implied.
 That said, if you have any issues or questions, don't hesitate to reach out!